-Participated in review of over 600 generic brand labels for one of the largest drugstore chains in the United States.
+Jointly coordinated and conducted a review of over 600 generic brand labels for one of the largest drugstore chains in the United States.
 The effort involved an assessment of claim substantiation and compliance with federal label regulations for various food, dietary supplement, OTC drug, and household products.

 Advised companies on adverse event reporting requirements under the Federal Food, Drug, and Cosmetic Act, and related Privacy Act and Freedom of Information Act requirements in conjunction with an FDA investigation.

 Advises companies on compliant labeling and marketing practices for its first food and dietary supplement and cosmetic products, including considerations for maintaining desired regulatory classification.

 Lead associate in representation of a food company in an FTC investigation concerning marketing of food products to children and adolescents.